Zarox28/ADBenQ/README.md

 ### Highlight of the Wiki:

-- [Features](https://github.com/Zarox28/ADBenQ/wiki/Features) - Discover the app's functionalities and how to use them.
+- [General tab](https://github.com/Zarox28/ADBenQ/wiki/General-Tab) - Learn how to connect your TV and general purpose of the app. 📺

-Check out the Wiki to make the most out of ADBenQ! 🚀
+Check out the [Wiki](https://github.com/Zarox28/ADBenQ/wiki/Home) to make the most out of ADBenQ! 🚀

 ## Contributing